Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Milk provides a coating effect on the stomach lining

-These effects may explain why many people experience short-term relief after drinking milk.
+These effects may explain why many people experience short-term relief after drinking milk, especially when combined with natural ways to reduce acidity.

 Is Cold Milk Good for Acidity and Gas?